-Transplant programs must notify CMS immediately of significant changes to the program that could affect its compliance with Medicare's requirements (required under 42 CFR 482.74).
+Transplant programs must notify the CMS immediately of significant changes to the program that could affect its compliance with Medicare's requirements (required under 42 CFR §482.74).
 The term "immediately" is considered to be within 7 business days of the change occurring.
 These changes include: changes in key staff members and inactivation by the transplant program.
 The CMS must be notified of significant staff changes to include, changes to the transplant program’s “primary surgeon” or “primary physician” as designated by the OPTN.
 The CMS must be notified when a transplant program intends to inactivate its program.
 The CMS must receive notification of a transplant program’s voluntary inactivation with Medicare at least 30 days prior to the planned inactivation date.
 Please notify the CMS by email at SCG_TransplantTeam@cms.hhs.gov.

 Evaluation of compliance with Medicare's Requirements

 The evaluation of a transplant program's compliance with Medicare requirements involves several steps.
-CMS will obtain data from UNOS, the contractor for the Organ Procurement Transplantation Network's (OPTN), and from the University of Michigan to provide background and determine compliance with the program's OPTN membership, submission of forms to OPTN, clinical experience (volume), and outcomes, as applicable.
-CMS will share this information with either the State Survey Agency or CMS' Contractor (depending upon the provider's location) to incorporate into their onsite evaluation of compliance with the Medicare Conditions of Participation.
+CMS will obtain data from UNOS, the contractor for the Organ Procurement Transplantation Network's (OPTN), to provide background and determine compliance with the program's OPTN membership, submission of forms to OPTN, clinical experience (volume), and outcomes, as applicable.
+CMS will share this information with either the State Survey Agency or CMS' Contractor (depending upon the provider's location) to incorporate into their onsite evaluation of compliance with the Medicare CoPs.

-A transplant program may request that CMS consider mitigating factors in the initial approval and re-approval of a transplant program that does not meet one or more Conditions of Participation.
-The regulation describes three general areas that will be reviewed in determining whether or not a program can be approved based on mitigating factors.
+A transplant program may request that CMS consider mitigating factors in the initial approval and re-approval of a transplant program that does not meet §482.80 or §482.82. §488.61 describes three general areas that will be reviewed in determining whether or not a program can be approved based on mitigating factors.
 These areas include (but are not limited to):

 - The extent to which outcome measures are met or exceeded;